Inolex: 1981–present

 Since 1981, Inolex has operated as a privately held, independent company focused on ingredient innovation and production.
 Early on, the company specialized in ester technology and operated in the polyester/urethane market, cosmetic ingredient market, and specialty lubricant industry.
 In the 1980s, Inolex developed new ingredient technologies, for example, clear shower gels and urethane sealants.
 Inolex's first-to-market innovations include proprietary ingredient blends such as natural cationic hair-conditioning agents; natural, broad-spectrum preservation ingredients; and bio-based, plant-derived, silicone replacements.

 During this time, Inolex began to focus on sustainability and the environment, sustainable products, alternative preservatives, silicone replacements, palm-free ingredients, and nature-derived ingredients for the cosmetic industry in response to shifting consumer demands.
+In 2007 Inolex sold the Lexorez and Lexad polyester polyls business from Inolex Chemical Co. to COIM USA.
 In 2017, Inolex became solely focused on the personal care industry with the sale of the Lexolube industrial lubricant franchise to Zschimmer & Schwarz.
 In 2018, the company announced plans for a new facility in Charlotte, North Carolina, to expand its global manufacturing and warehousing holdings.
 In partnership with Michael Gericke (Pentagram), in 2022 Inolex launched a new logo and updated corporate identity.